Fulford, North Yorkshire: Sport

 Fulford Golf Club, which celebrated its centenary in 2006, was home to the Benson and Hedges International Open between 1971 and 1989.
 During the 1981 tournament, Bernard Langer climbed 20 ft up an ash tree by the 17th green to play his third shot.
-York City F.C. were once based in Fulford, at their Fulfordgate stadium, before moving to the current Bootham Crescent stadium in 1932.
+York City F.C. were once based in Fulford, at their Fulfordgate stadium, before moving to Bootham Crescent in 1932.
 The area is now occupied by Eastward Avenue and lies close to Fulford School.

 A 6.4 mi long scale model of the Solar System starts across the Ouse, west of Fulford, and runs via Naburn to Riccall along a disused railway line from York to Selby, now a Sustrans cycle path and part of the White Rose cycle route.

-Besides having the Minster Way and the Wilberforce Way, the route of The White Rose Way, a long-distance walk from Leeds to Scarborough also passes through Fulford.
+Besides having the Minster Way and the Wilberforce Way, the route of the White Rose Way, a long-distance walk from Leeds to Scarborough also passes through Fulford.